EBANX has reached a commitment term with the Central Bank of Brazil

 France is one of the biggest e-commerce markets in Europe.
-The growth rate in e-commerce is expected to be around 9% until 2021.
+In 2017, French spent 1,463$ US per capita online and 14,339$ US at brick-at-mortar locations.
+The growth rate in e-commerce is expected to be around 8% until 2022.
 The established m-commerce market will nearly double in the next few years, accounting for more than a third of e-commerce by 2020.

 French consumers frequent online shops from other countries, especially neighboring countries such as Germany (41%), Great Britain (29%) and Belgium (15%).
 Certain French consumers even digitally shop across the ocean from American and Chinese retailers.